Bernardo Mattarella: Death and legacy

 Mattarella died in Rome in 1971.
 Journalist Gaia Servadio described him as an elegant gentleman with an elaborate and fluent discourse that disclosed his legal training.
 He was recognized as an able minister, in particular at the post of Foreign Trade, which he held twice.

-His son Piersanti Mattarella was killed by Mafia in 1980.
+His son Piersanti Mattarella was killed by the Mafia in 1980.
 His assassination was probably spurred by his strong commitment against the relationships of numerous Sicilian politicians (mostly members of DC itself) with the Mafia.
 He was "committed to introducing a new transparency in the functioning of his party and in the Sicilian public life".
 However, the Mafia felt betrayed by the Mattarellas who used to be responsive to Mafia interests.
 According to Leoluca Orlando – former mayor of Palermo for the DC and Antimafia activist, who had been a legal adviser to Piersanti Mattarella – the rumours about his father and his party's experiences with the Mafia were probably responsible for Piersanti's aspiration to clean the Christian Democrat party of any such connections.

 His other son Sergio Mattarella was elected by parliament to be the 12th President of the Italian Republic in January 2015, being the first Sicilian to have held the post.